-Despite rumors of Key West’s demise after Hurricane Irma, we found the island “Key” to be beautiful, with lush palm and mahogany trees, roosters running wild among the lively streets, fragrant flowers, al fresco bars and eateries wide open and welcoming.
-Sure, a few boats are beached with broken masts, but even Key West’s beaches are restored to their soft sand perfection.
+Despite rumors of Key West’s demise after Hurricane Irma in September of 2017, we found the island “Key” to be beautiful, with lush palm and mahogany trees, roosters running wild among the lively streets, fragrant flowers, al fresco bars and eateries wide open and welcoming.
+Sure, a few boats are beached with broken masts, but even Key West’s beaches are back to their soft sand perfection.
 And the sunsets… oh those Key West sunsets….

 72 Hours at Mile 0, What to do for the Best of Key West!

 Start with a stroll down Duval Street, the core of Key West.
 Grab a drink at any of Key West’s world-famous watering holes to kick off your Key West stay.
 You can even carry your cocktail from one bar to the next in a “to go” cup.

 Hop aboard the Conch Tour Train for a 90-minute orientation and tour of Key West’s top spots by trolley.
 The Conch (term for a native in KW) guides are great at cramming 500 years of history, and humor, (ok, facts mixed with some fiction), into an entertaining easy-breezy open-air ride from Front Street, by Mallory Square, to the Southernmost Point of the island and back.
 The Conch Tour Train is a Key West tradition since 1958.